- Booking Appointments

 - You need health information or reassurance about what to do next

-Alternatively, when the surgery is closed an Out of Hours service is provided for urgent medical advice and attention at Stamford Hospital until 11.00pm and then at Grantham Hospital until 8.00am.
+When the surgery is closed an Out of Hours service is provided for urgent medical advice and attention at Stamford Hospital until 11.00pm and then at Grantham Hospital until 8.00am.
+Access this service via NHS 111

 Peterborough City Hospital is the nearest Accident and Emergency Department.